ktonon/two-medium-model/README.md

 participates in this asymmetry, exchanging momentum differently across the distorted compression field.
-Together, these effects produce a **torque** that tends to align the electron's intrinsic dipole with its motion---much like a spinning object aligning in a flowing fluid, except that the mechanism here is mediated by LCM shear and GCM shadowing rather than hydrodynamic drag.
+Together, these effects produce a **torque** that tends to align the electron's intrinsic dipole with its motion—much like a spinning object aligning in a flowing fluid, except that the mechanism here is mediated by LCM shear and GCM shadowing rather than hydrodynamic drag.
 This alignment tendency is the microscopic origin of magnetic behavior in moving charges.

-When many electrons move together---as in an electric current---their individual dipoles become biased toward a common orientation.
+When many electrons move together—as in an electric current—their individual dipoles become biased toward a common orientation.
 Each electron contributes a small skewing of the LCM torsional field, and together these skewings add up to a coherent **shear pattern**